 The cost of meeting the waste management targets is, therefore, likely to fall just as (or even more) heavily on these countries (except Spain) as it does on the EU as whole, despite their lower waste production.
 All of them, except Spain, have, accordingly, been given an extension until 2006 to meet the first set of targets.
-In addition, the Cohesion Fund is making a major contribution to costs - over EUR 200 million annually, covering up to 75% of costs (see 'Cohesion Fund investments in environment and waste treatment'), which means the costs falling on these countries will be much less than elsewhere.
+In addition, the Cohesion Fund is making a major contribution to costs - over EUR 200 million annually, covering up to 75% of costs, which means the costs falling on these countries will be much less than elsewhere.